fignewtonfood/wk3_code_review/README.md

-# Best Restaurants
+# Hair Salon

-##### An app to xxxxxxxx, 2015 August 21st
+##### An app to store and retrieve hair salon stylists and clients, 2015 August 21st

 #### By Timothy White

 ## Description

-Using PHP, SQL, and Silex, this app will xxxxx. xxxxx data can include a number of unique information items such as xxxxx. xxxxx entries are unique to each xxxxx.
-Users can search for a xxxxx by xxxxx or by xxxxx.
+Using PHP, SQL, and Silex, this app will create a database to store the names of stylists and their clients.
+Salon data can will include name.
+Client entries are unique to each stylist.
+Users can search for a client by stylist.

 ## Setup